 Okay, so you get your algorithm finished, submit it and then...
 WA!
 Wrong Answer?
-No problem.
 You have of course tested your solution against the sample input in the problem statement and compared your output with the sample output.
 You have also weeded out some nasty output formatting bugs, which you have already discovered while attacking simpler problems.
 Most likely, you have a bug in your solution.

 The way I go about it is to just write random test input generator.
 If my solution crashes on some input or generates obviously bogus output, I've already found the bug.
 If it doesn't crash, I write simplified solution using brute-force algorithm and then generate test output from the already generated test input using the brute-force algorithm.
 Cool, I now have both input and output for complete automated testing of my solution.

 The trick here is to keep the brute-force solution super simple.
 It should follow the logic of the problem statement very closely, so that its correctness can be verified without testing just by reading the code.
 Lots of small test cases is usually all I need to remove bugs from my solution.